By: Stan Popovich

 4. Join a dog walking service: A dog walking service is a business that provides paid dog walking services for clients.
 Dog walkers are responsible for picking up dogs from their homes, walking them, and returning them back home.

-5. Therapy animal visits: Therapy animal visits are when a trained animal and its handler visit a person to provide comfort and companionship.
-Therapy animals bring comfort and joy to anyone they visit – in your school, workplace, hospital, or other facility or after a crisis event in your community.
+5. Therapy animal visits: Therapy animal visits are when a trained animal and its handler visits a person to provide comfort and companionship.
+Therapy animals bring comfort and joy to anyone they visit – in your school, workplace, hospital, a facility, or after a crisis event in your community.

-For information, talk to a mental health counselor, your local pet adoption organization, and a veterinarian on how to take care of your mental health and your animals at the same time.
-Now is the time to plan ahead when it comes to taking care of your pets.
+7. Get more advice: Talk to a mental health counselor, your local pet adoption organization, or a veterinarian on how to take care of your mental health and your animals at the same time.
+Now is the time to plan when it comes to taking care of your pets.